 Step 8: Once the informant or the complainant has filled in all details, they need to verify it and click ‘submit.’

 Step 9: After submitting the complaint, the informant or the complainant can also track the progress of their complaint on the website by clicking on ‘Track your complaint’ on the homepage.

-In addition to the cybercrimes that have targeted the Indian consumers, businesses and government agencies, there are various other types of “insider” cybercrimes that have been reported in the country as well.
-Factors including the country’s increasing digitisation, the position as a global outsourcing hub makes India a continuous cybercrime target.
+In addition to the cybercrimes that have targeted Indian consumers, businesses, and government agencies, there are various other types of “insider” cybercrimes that have been reported in the country as well.
+Factors including the country’s increasing digitization, its position as a global outsourcing hub make India a continuous cybercrime target.
 This has led to Indian consumers and agencies becoming a victim of high-profile international crimes.
 However, it should not be forgotten that India also generates a number of cybercrimes that affect Internet users all over the world.